videojs/video.js/docs/guides/plugins.md

 });
 ```

-For now, this example class-based plugin does the exact same thing as the basic plugin described above - not to worry, we will make it more interesting as we continue!
+For now, this example advanced plugin does the exact same thing as the basic plugin described above - not to worry, we will make it more interesting as we continue!

-### Register a Class-Based Plugin
+### Register a Advanced Plugin

-The registration process for class-based plugins is identical to [the process for basic plugins](#register-a-basic-plugin).
+The registration process for advanced plugins is identical to [the process for basic plugins](#register-a-basic-plugin).

 ```js
 videojs.registerPlugin('examplePlugin', ExamplePlugin);